iAvoe/Software-QA-Testing-Review-1-6/README.md

 ### Test case outcome
 - Pass / Fail
-- During test to fail, if the fail case failed properly, then its a pass
+- During test to fail, if the fail-case failed properly, then it's a pass

 -----